 Welcome to the Prior Lake Snowmobile Association's website.
 Please enjoy the photos and club information provided.
 The site provides updates on local and state events, community events, trail conditions in Scott County, Minnesota, and youth safety training.

 There is always time to become a member!
 Online Registration and Payment options are available.
-Please click on the Membership page link in the menu or click on the Become a Member button for more details on the benefits of being a member.
-As a MnUSA member, you will get periodic copies of the Minnesota Snowmobiling Magazine as well as other perks like insurance.
-A printable version of the membership form is available on the Membership Page.
+Please click on the Membership page link in the menu or click on the Become a Member button below for more details on the benefits of being a member.

 Your membership in a local club helps cover costs for trail maintenance, grooming, equipment maintenance, and working with land owners to maintain our over 22,000 miles of trails in Minnesota.
 Note that 80% of all trails in Minnesota are maintained by club member volunteers!